What Happens When A Company Goes Into Administration?July 26, 2019

 The period may be extended if more time is needed to meet the objectives, or if it’s in the best interests of the creditors.

 What’s the role of the administrator?

 The administrator takes over the management of the business with the view of achieving one of the three objectives.
 The directors’ powers cease on the appointment of the administrator.
 However, the administrator may choose to keep the directors as employees if they believe it will benefit the administration.

 The administrator has a duty to present to the creditors – within eight weeks of their appointment – their proposals, a written report which outlines the objective of the administration, and the strategy they intend to adopt.

 The administrator then has an obligation to keep the creditors updated on the progress.

 What happens at the end of administration?

 We’ve gone over what happens when a company goes into administration – but how does it end?

-There are many ways administration can end.
 Common ways to end administration include placing the company into a creditors’ voluntary liquidation (CVL) or a company voluntary arrangement (CVA), or dissolution of the company (striking off).